 My Therapy Skills

 "Parts work" is a form of therapy that focuses on your inner world and the different parts of yourself that make up the whole.
-IFS and Ego States target and treat the unhealed parts within.
+IFS helps to heal the wounded parts within.
 The idea is that you have a true-self that is compassionate, curious, creative, calm, confident, and much more.
 This centered place is alway there, but gets hidden in the background by other parts of you who try to manage your life and protect your old wounds.
-IFS and Ego States therapy uses a lot of imagery and connection to your emotions and sensations.
-It guides you in going back in time to create new outcomes and becoming mindfully aware of the present to uncover your true-self.
+IFS uses tools like mindfulness, self-compassion, imagery, and an awareness of thought, emotions, and body.
+It guides you in building a relationship with your inner world and releasing old burdens.
 You are in charge of this therapy.
-It goes as fast as your inner system allows.
+It goes as slow or fast as you need.
+I use IFS in a neurodivergent affirming and trauma-informed lens.

 EMDR is a trauma treatment.
 It's a form of treatment that targets unprocessed memories and emotions.
 It uses something called alternating bilateral stimulation (abs) to process and desensitize internal traumatic wounds.
 EMDR can feel intense while in the heat of processing a memory, however it is more gentle than other approaches, as it goes at your pace and does not require you to "tell it all."
 ABS is using stimulation on one side of the body and then the other to engage your senses and both sides of your brain.
 This is thought to facilitate rapid processing.
 ABS can look like holding a device in your hand that buzzes in one hand then the next, moving eyes back and forth, tapping one knee or shoulder, then the next, walking, music/sounds played in one ear then the other, and many others.